Faith Stowers Says She Feels ‘So Vindicated’ After Stassi Schroeder & Kristen Doute Are Fired By Bravo

 Faith also told the outlet that she hopes production companies and networks are committed to hiring “casting directors and producers of color to make sure these changes are not just a one-time thing.”

-And in a message to the now-unemployed former Vanderpump Rules cast members, the short-lived SURver, who appeared on the Bravo reality show between 2015 to 2017, added that she hopes the group will use their unexpected free time to “educate themselves to why this happened to them and try to use [their] voice later for real change.”
+In a message to the now-unemployed former Vanderpump Rules stars, the short-lived SURver, who appeared on the Bravo series between 2015 to 2017, added that she hopes the group will use their unexpected free time to “educate themselves to why this happened to them and try to use [their] voice later for real change.”

-Original Vanderpump Rules cast members Stassi and Kristen posted public, apologetic statements after Faith talked about their poor treatment of her during an interview last week with MTV’s Candace Rice.
+Stassi and Kristen posted public, apologetic statements in Instagram after Faith talked about their poor treatment of her during an interview last week with MTV’s Candace Rice.
 In the interview, Faith revealed that the two once recklessly called the police on her for a crime wasn’t involved in, and Stassi later bragged about it during a podcast interview.

-The former Vanderpump Rules stars reportedly did not reach out to Faith privately with an apology, per Us Weekly., but they did post apologetic statements on Instagram.
+Despite their public apologies, the two original Vanderpump Rules stars reportedly did not reach out to Faith privately to say sorry, per Us Weekly.